 (Just as MOLIERE is almost to the doors, they fly open and trumpets herald the KING's arrival with a fanfare.
 MOLIERE stops dead in his tracks and turns his lunge for the doors into a bow.
 KING LOUIS XIV enters in all his magnificence.
+Trumpets sound.
 Everyone bows deeply.
 The KING holds out his hand and is joined by his mistress, the MARQUISE DE MONTESPAN.
 She is equally splendid.
-A grand processional follows, involving the KING and the whole COURT and ends with the KING and the MARQUISE seated on the dais and MOLIERE's AC-TORS ready at the edges of the playing space.)

-- POMPONNE.
-Your Most Magnificent Majesty, Madame de Marquise Montespan, mesdames et messieurs of the court!
+A grand processional follows, involv-

+- ing the KING and the whole COURT.
+The ACTORS in MOLIERE's company dive into the large chest for last-minute costume pieces and props.
+The processional ends with the KING and the MARQUISE seated on the dais and MOLIERE's ACTORS ready at the edges of the playing space.) - POMPONNE.
+Your Most Magnificent Majesty, Madame de Marquise Montespan, Mesdames et Messieurs of the court!
 Allow me the honor of presenting to you the entertainment of the evening.
 (He looks straight into the stony face of MOLIERE.)
 La Troupe du Roi au Palais Royal is proud to present a performance of that most excellent com edy, La Misanthrope. - MOLIERE.
 No!
+(MOLIERE crosses to DU PARK, removes his wig and tosses it back into the chest.) - POMPONNE.
+Uhhhh.
+That most excellent comedy, Amphitryon? - MOLIERE.
+No. (MOLIERE takes a prop away from ETIENNE and puts it back in the chest.) - POMPONNE.
+George Dandin?
 (MOLIERE reaches into the chest and pulls out a fistful of small scrolls.
-He turns to face the KING and COURT.)
-Mesdames et Messieurs, prepare yourselves to receive a new play performed by the premiere company of all France, La Troupe du Roi au Palais Royal, and dedicated to the assistant minister of culture, Pierre Pomponne!
+He turns to face the KING and bows deeply.) - MOLIERE.
+Your Majesty, Madame, for your entertainment and your edification, I have prepared something special.
+(He turns to address the COURT.)
+Mesdames et Messieurs, prepare yourselves to receive a new play performed by the premier company of all France, La Troupe du Roi au Palais Royal, and dedicated to the assistant minister of culture, Pierre Pomponne! - POMPONNE (astonished).

-POMPONNE (astonished).
 Moi?